SvenMuc/CarND-TrafficSignClassifier-P2/writeup/writeup.md

-#**Traffic Sign Recognition**

-##Writeup Template

-###You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

----
+# Traffic Sign Recognition

-**Build a Traffic Sign Recognition Project**
+### Build a Traffic Sign Recognition Project

 The goals / steps of this project are the following:
 * Load the data set (see below for links to the project data set)